Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 Experimentally, a crossover between a step-up and a step-down at the bias voltage corresponding to the excitation of a molecular vibration was observed for single-molecule H$_2$O junctions between Pt leads \cite{Tal2008}, and for benzenedithiol between Au leads \cite{Kim2011}.
 The crossover point in the former experiment was found near $\transmission \approx 0.65$, but from shot noise measurements on the same junctions it was found that a second conduction channel contributes to the conductance.
 The dominant conductance channel has a transmission near 0.5 at the crossover point.
 The experiments by Kim \ea included an analysis of the asymmetry of the coupling to the two leads, $\alpha=\GR / \GL$, which could be obtained from the shape of the current-voltage characteristics.
 From a plot of the inelastic signal intensity, normalized to the conductance on the junction, a clear crossover was obtained near $\transmission \approx 0.5$.
 In a follow-up piece of research \textcite{Karimi2016} demonstrated, using shot noise measurements, that the electron transport in BDT molecules is indeed due to a single conductance channel for $\transmission$ ranging from 0 to 0.6.

-As was emphasized in the theoretical works by \textcite{Avriller2009,Schmidt2009,Haupt2009} the conductance is just the first moment of the distribution of electron transfer probabilities.
+As was emphasized by \textcite{Avriller2009,Schmidt2009,Haupt2009}, the conductance is just the first moment of the distribution of electron transfer probabilities.
 Inelastic signals are expected to show up in all moments of the distribution of electron transfer, and in particular in the second moment, which is known as shot noise.
 For symmetric junctions, at transmission $\transmission \simeq 1$, inelastic scattering is expected to produce increased noise signals.
 A crossover to a negative contribution takes place near $\transmission \approx 0.85$, and another crossover back to a positive noise contribution at $\transmission \approx 0.15$, again under the assumption of a large width of the electronic level.
 This inelastic noise signal was observed for short Au atomic chains \cite{Kumar2012}, and a cross over was seen from positive to negative inelastic noise contributions.
 However, the crossover point was found near $\transmission \approx 0.95$, higher than predicted for the simple model systems.
 The rather large value for the turn-around point was addressed in a subsequent theoretical study \cite{Avriller2012}, who adopted the approach of \textcite{Haupt2009,Haupt2010} for an {\it ab-initio} treatment.
-This study did not observe any sign-change at all, so that the discrepancy between experiment and different theories appears to persist.
+This study did not observe any sign-change at all, so that the discrepancy between experiment and different theories appears to persist. { More recently, by an hierarchical quantum master equation approach, \textcite{Schinabeck2019} obtained a shift in the transition between positive and negative inelastic noise contributions, that they attribute to the non-equilibrium occupation of vibrational modes.
+Unfortunately, the shift makes the discrepancy with experiment larger, not smaller.}